 - The Nectar and Casper are both foam bed-in-a-box mattresses.
 While these beds use foam in different ways, both are going to feel much gentler than a hybrid mattress or innerspring mattress.

 - Both mattresses are great options for anyone looking for a mattress for shoulder pain.
 They both offer great pressure relief in the shoulder area.

-- These beds fall into a similar price range, and both are fairly affordable beds.
+- These beds fall into a similar price range, and both are fairly affordable.

 - Neither bed will offer quite enough support for heavy sleepers (over 250 lbs).
 I’d recommend these folks check out one of our best mattresses for heavy people instead.

-- The Nectar uses more memory foam than the Casper mattress, so it’s ideal for sleepers looking for a slow moving mattress that offers plenty of sinkage.
+- The Nectar mattress uses more memory foam than the Casper mattress, so it’s ideal for sleepers looking for a slow-moving bed that offers plenty of sinkage.

 - The Casper offers zoned support, which means it’s firmer at the hips and softer at the shoulders.
 This is ideal for sleepers who struggle with back pain.

 - The Casper might sleep a little cooler than the Nectar because it’s made with less memory foam.